 Reconciliation Agreements establish a framework for shared decision-making for lands and resources.

 Water and Watershed Governance

-NEW in October 2019!
-The University of Victoria’s POLIS and Environmental Law Centre published the brief Water Sustainability Plans: Potential, Options, and Essential Content.
+The University of Victoria’s POLIS and Environmental Law Centre published the brief Water Sustainability Plans: Potential, Options, and Essential Content in 2019.
 It explores the potential of Water Sustainability Plans (WSPs) enabled by the WSA.

 In May 2018 the FNFC launched a new report entitled Protecting Water Our Way: First Nations Freshwater Governance in British Columbia.
 Featuring a selection of five case stories that pull out key elements of First Nations-led water planning and governance in British Columbia, this report is aimed at increasing the capacity, knowledge and understanding of First Nations staff and leadership.

 The POLIS Water Sustainability Project is run out of the University of Victoria and has developed a number of policy papers, case studies and reports reviewing and evaluating conditions necessary for achieving a sustainable water framework.